Metod Trobec: Acquaintances

 Miha Čelar, director of the documentary Mama je ena sama (2015), knew a car mechanic who was called Trobec and had a workshop near his block when he was a child.
 As a business gift for the New Year, he printed a calendar with caricatures and anagrams for Trobec's surname.
-The January paper featured a caricature of Trobec and the inscription "If your grandmother has a long muzzle, call the Trobec service!" (Če baba ima dolg gobec, pokliči servis Trobec!)
+The January paper featured a caricature of Trobec and the inscription "If a girl has a running mouth call the Trobec service!" (Če baba ima dolg gobec, pokliči servis Trobec!)

 Philosophers and intellectuals

 Several prominent philosophers have commented on the Trobec case.
 Blaž Ogorevc described him as the "Patriarch of Slovenian sexual derailments", while Slavoj Žižek said that his actions were a "dark side of Cankarian loyalty" to his mother.
 Journalist and film critic Marcel Štefančič wrote in his book Slovenci (2010) that Trobec and Silvo Plut were "sacrificed" for the retouching of Slovenian self-image.
-He wrote extensively about Trobec's psyche, making frequent allegories to contemporary cultural and phisophical issues.
+He wrote extensively about Trobec's psyche, making frequent allegories to contemporary cultural and philosophical issues.
 Literary critic and essayist Matevž Kos criticized Štefančič's approach to the subject, saying that he had hypocritical views on the criminal's morality and his views on subjects such as the Barbara Pit massacre.

 Lawyer Dragan Petrovec noted that one of the judges fear of Trobec being possibly freed seemed unreasonable and exaggerated, as by that time he was too old, frail and infamous to cause any serious harm.